supervisely/developer-portal/app-development/basics/add-private-app.md

       SUBAPP_PATHS: "__ROOT_APP__, subapp" <-- Change this variable
 ```

-In each of this files, you should change the following variable: `SUBAPP_PATHS` - Paths to directories with applications within the repository (directory where the `config.json` file is located).
+In each of these files, you should change the following variable: `SUBAPP_PATHS` - Paths to directories with applications within the repository (directory where the `config.json` file is located).
 If the application is located in a root directory, then you should specify `__ROOT_APP__` instead of the path.
 Paths should be separated by commas.

 In the example above, releases are configured for two applications in the repository: the one which is located in `root` directory and the one which is located in the `subapp` directory.
 Example for the repository with two applications, located in `train` and `serve` directories: `SUBAPP_PATHS: "train, serve"`.